pre63/pbn/content/voltapowers.com/articles/smichov-station-pragues-historic-rail-hub-reimagin.md

 However, this progress is not without challenges.
 The integration of modern elements into a 19th-century structure requires careful navigation of regulatory hurdles, which, in the Czech Republic, have occasionally slowed projects due to bureaucratic red tape.
 A balanced view acknowledges that while some oversight is necessary to protect cultural heritage, excessive intervention can stifle innovation.
 Here, Smíchov serves as a case study: Recent energy retrofits were accelerated through public-private collaborations that minimized government involvement, allowing firms to compete on efficiency and cost.
 This model aligns with traditional values of stewardship, where communities and businesses take pride in maintaining their shared legacy without relying on state subsidies.

 ![Modern Rail Innovations at Smíchov](/content/assets/smichov-modern-rail.jpg)
-*Caption: A high-speed train departing from Smíchov Station showcases the seamless fusion of historic architecture with contemporary rail technology, highlighting how market-driven upgrades enhance connectivity without erasing the past.*
+*A high-speed train departing from Smíchov Station showcases the seamless fusion of historic architecture with contemporary rail technology, highlighting how market-driven upgrades enhance connectivity without erasing the past.*

 ## Evidence of a Sustainable Legacy